KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo1 - HelloWorld/README.md

 <br /><br />
 This is confusing, because according to what CPUID shows I have these bits set which allow reading MSR or features via CPUID(0x6).
 Maybe I'm doing something wrong or I don't know something yet...
 <br /><br />
 At first I did it from the drivers windows level, I loaded sc start PrivInstDriver from demo2 about drivers.
 And I got a system exception.
 Blue screen.
 On the host Win 8.1 and on the virtual machine Win 10.
 Well, I thought, since I already have access to EDK2, why not try to display what CPUID shows on EAX, for example?
-Here are 3 screenshots from 3 runs, on the host, on the virtual machine and from a pendrive as raw helloworld.efi
+Here are 3 screenshots from 3 runs, on the host, on the virtual machine and from a pendrive as raw helloworld.efi<br /><br />

 HOST WIN 8.1 - 0x75